-Expert Spotlight: Maryn McKenna
+Expert Spotlight: Five Questions with Maryn McKenna

 Maryn McKenna is an award-winning journalist and the author of two critically acclaimed books, Superbug and Beating Back the Devil.
 On September 12, 2017, she launches her third book, Big Chicken.
 This book tells the story of how antibiotics helped fuel modern agriculture and changed the way the world eats.
 Ms. McKenna is a contributor to National Geographic and writes for The New York Times Magazine, Newsweek, The Atlantic, Wired, Scientific American, Slate, Modern Farmer and others.
 Her 2015 TED talk, "What Do We Do When Antibiotics Don't Work Anymore?" has been viewed more than 1.5 million times.